psf/cachecontrol/README.rst

 ===========
- httpcache
+ HTTPCache
 ===========

-Httpcache is a port of the caching algorithms in httplib2_ for use with requests_ session object.
+HTTPCache is a port of the caching algorithms in httplib2_ for use with requests_ session object.

 It was written because httplib2's better support for caching is often